Post-Processing » Affinity Photo Tutorials » Affinity Photo Printing and Soft Proofing

 Affinity Photo Printing and Soft Proofing

 Printing professional photographs can be challenging.
 That’s because color management for printing is different from color management for digital screens.
 Also, you have to consider the properties of the print medium (i.e. photographic paper, canvas, textile, aluminum, glass, and others).
-Whether you print your photos yourself or use a professional printing service, Affinity Photo helps you prepare your photos and achieve excellent results.
-Here is everything you need to know about printing and soft proofing in Affinity Photo.

 Step-by-Step: How to Prepare Photos for Printing in Affinity Photo